-People are always fascinated by the role of a Pinterest virtual assistant, as it is still a fairly new side hustle and career for many people to grasp and fully understand.
+People are always fascinated by the role of a Pinterest Virtual Assistant, as it is still a fairly new side hustle and career for many people to grasp and fully understand.
 I have worked with hundreds of clients over the years and am super qualified to teach more about this subject.

 Even though Believe In A Budget is geared around making money online and side hustles, there’s more to my business than just this website.

-As many of you know, a lot of my time these days is spent on my Pinterest courses and products, including Become a Pinterest VA TODAY!
+As many of you know, a lot of my time these days is spent on my Pinterest programs, including Become a Pinterest VA TODAY!.

-If you’ve read my most income reports, you’ll know that my blog and business income comes primarily from my Pinterest courses and products, affiliate income and ad income.
+If you’ve read my income reports from 2018-2020, you’ll know that my blog and business income comes primarily from my Pinterest courses and products, affiliate income and ad income.

-When I first got started with my income reports, much of my blog income came from working as a Pinterest Virtual Assistant, ad revenue and some affiliate marketing.
+When I first got started with my income reports, from 2015-2017, much of my blog income came from working as a Pinterest Virtual Assistant, ad revenue and some affiliate marketing.

-Since launching Believe In A Budget in 2015, a lot has happened since then.
+Since launching Believe In A Budget in 2015, a lot has happened!

-Here’s how I made the progression from a Pinterest virtual assistant to teaching multiple Pinterest courses, creating Pinterest products and speaking about Pinterest at conferences and workshops.
+Here’s how I made the progression from a Pinterest Virtual Assistant to becoming a Pinterest Expert.

 How I use Pinterest to drive the right kind of traffic to my website